Last Updated on

 Bowlby and Ainsworth: The History and Psychology of Attachment Theory

 Bowlby’s interest in child development traces back to his first experiences out of college, in which he volunteered at a school for maladjusted children.
-According to Bowlby, two children sparked the curiosity and drive that laid the foundations of attachment theory; there was an isolated and distant teenager who had no stable mother figure in his life and had recently been expelled from his school for stealing, and an anxious 7 or 8-year-old boy who followed after Bowlby wherever he went, earning himself a reputation as Bowlby’s “shadow” (Bretherton, 1992).
+According to Bowlby, two children sparked his curiosity and drive that laid the foundations of attachment theory.
+There was an isolated and distant teenager who had no stable mother figure in his life and had recently been expelled from his school for stealing, and an anxious 7- or 8-year-old boy who followed Bowlby wherever he went, earning himself a reputation as Bowlby’s “shadow” (Bretherton, 1992).

-Through his work with children, he developed a strong belief in the impact of family experiences on children’s emotional and behavioral well-being.
-Early on in his career, he proposed that psychoanalysts working with children should take a holistic perspective, considering the child’s living environment, family, and other experiences in addition to any behaviors exhibited by the child him- or herself.
+Through his work with children, Bowlby developed a strong belief in the impact of family experiences on children’s emotional and behavioral well-being.
+Early on in his career, Bowlby proposed that psychoanalysts working with children should take a holistic perspective, considering children’s living environments, families, and other experiences in addition to any behaviors exhibited by the children themselves.
 This idea grew into a strategy of helping children by helping their parents, a generally effective strategy given the importance of the child’s relationships with their parents (or other caregivers).

-Through several papers, numerous research studies, and theories discarded, altered, or added together, Bowlby and Ainsworth developed and provided evidence for attachment theory as a more rigorous explanation and description of attachment behavior than any of the other theories on this topic at the time, including those that had grown out of Freud’s work and those that were developed in direct opposition to Freud’s ideas (Bretherton, 1992).
+Through several papers, numerous research studies, and theories that were discarded, altered, or combined, Bowlby and Ainsworth developed and provided evidence for attachment theory.
+Theirs was a more rigorous explanation and description of attachment behavior than any others on the topic at the time, including those that had grown out of Freud’s work and those that were developed in direct opposition to Freud’s ideas (Bretherton, 1992).

 Research and Studies